DNA Paternity Test Reliability -- Can You Trust Us?

 We are very careful about handling DNA.

 We have heard from some customers that some competitors who have higher prices than us have told the customer that their price is higher because their quality is better.
 How would they know?
-If they make that claim, can you believe and trust them in general, or are they just saying things to make more money?
+If they make that claim, can you believe and trust them in general, or are they just saying things to sell and make more money?
 Do they say how their quality is better?
-Do they have the long list of certifications and accreditations that we have, as noted on our home page?
+Do they have as long a list of certifications and accreditations as we have, as noted on our home page?
 Our laboratory is very modern, and has a very long history of experience.

 Because our laboratory is one of the largest and oldest, it does not pay the startup costs of new laboratories.
 Our laboratory also processes a very large number of cases, which makes the cost per case lower than if they processed fewer cases.